Black people are in no rush to re-open economy despite financial hits

 COVID-19 continues to devastate Black communities despite myths that Blacks either cannot be affected or that they are not taking this pandemic seriously.
 As more data becomes widely available, results indicate that Blacks are disproportionately at risk to contract and die from the novel coronavirus.

 That’s why Black communities are in a double bind: as Blacks attempt to preserve their health, their wealth suffers.
-Recent data suggests that Blacks cannot afford to sustain themselves financially through COVID-19.
+Recent data from a chain reaction review suggests that Blacks cannot afford to sustain themselves financially through COVID-19.
 So, as experiences with economic hardship continue to disrupt stability, how are Black perceptions and behaviors changing?

 For the Black community, financial hardship is very real.
 In a recent poll conducted in support with the African American Research Collaborative, we found that over 1/3 of respondents report at least one financial hit due to the COVID-19 pandemic.

 A large percent of Black respondents state that they lost their job or had their hours cut, didn’t have enough money to cover food expenses, are having trouble paying for housing, are still waiting for unemployment funds, lost health insurance, and on top of that, are now trying to support family members that are worse off.